- "Sonic & Tails" redirects here. For the Sonic Mania Adventures episode, see Sonic and Tails. For the fan game, see Sonic & Tails (fan game).

 Story

-In another bid to conquer the world, Dr. Eggman has taken the red Chaos Emerald, and he's hunting for more.
-Upon getting his hands on the red Emerald, the remaining five ended up losing their balance and scattered elsewhere, and without the power of the Chaos Emeralds to sustain it, South Island began to sink into the sea.
+In another bid to conquer the world, Dr. Eggman has taken one of the Chaos Emeralds, causing the remaining five to lose their balance and scatter elsewhere.
+Without the power of the Chaos Emeralds to sustain it, South Island has begun to sink into the sea.
 Sonic and Tails are entrusted with saving South Island before it is too late.

 Gameplay